 - Post processing is only available in our commercial versions.

 - The browser of the evaluation version of our software is not configurable.
-It does not allow to apply filters.
+It doesn’t allow to apply filters.

 - Annotations are not available in the evaluation version.